Perspective(s): Agimat

 AGIMAT – SADIA PINEDA HAMEED

-Agimat is a solo exhibition by Sadia Pineda Hameed that explores the history of colonial and folk charms.
+Agimat was a solo exhibition by Sadia Pineda Hameed that explores the history of colonial and folk charms.

 Through a collection of objects, sculptures, and video, Sadia considers the histories of alternative value, tokens, and anting-anting (the Filipino belief in amulets and talismans).
 This explores how a token can simultaneously inhabit and memorialise; gesture protest against; and protect from extraction and land violence.

-Sadia has worked with Llantarnam Grange and Big Pit National Coal Mining Museum over the past year, researching elements of the collection to considers how radical movements of the past exist in international solidarity with movements today.
+Sadia worked with Llantarnam Grange and Big Pit National Coal Mining Museum , researching elements of the collection to considers how radical movements of the past exist in international solidarity with movements today.

-Items from the Robert Owens Museum which inspired this work will also be on display as part of Agimat.
+Items from the Robert Owens Museum which inspired this work was also on display as part of Agimat.

 For the opening of Agimat we celebrated the launch of artist Sadia Pineda Hameed’s new work with talks, tours, and activities.
 Find out more here.